vanthaiunghoa/citus-iot-ecosystem/README.md

 Features
 ========
-1. A Web Portal that concentrates users, devices and applications together in one place with separated workspace for each consumer or tenant space.
+1. A Web Portal that concentrates users, devices and applications together in one place with separated workspace for each consumer or tenant user. *This feature is still in reviewing for multi-tenant security concern using kubernetes.*
  + User Groups/Roles Management using Auth0 (https://auth0.com)
  + Secured application access by API Gateway through Key Authentication
 2. A container-based application engine is designed for Microservices architecture which is built on top of Kubernetes Google Container Platform.